-There are a number of challenges that the Engineering and Construction industry is currently facing, and there are a number of publications that detail them, issues like generational gaps; shortage of qualified labour; compliance and environmental issues to name but a few.
+There are several challenges that the Engineering and Construction industry is currently facing, and there are many publications that detail them, issues like generational gaps; shortage of qualified labor; compliance, and environmental issues to name but a few.
 Two major issues that I would like to compare to my Car woes to are Technology Adoption and Project Complexity.

 It’s exciting times for Cora Systems.
 We have started to assist an increasing number of Engineering and Construction customers and we are building a roadmap to suit.
 Statistically, according to a study by Forrest Burnson in 2015 entitled “Construction Software Buyer Report”,